 General items related to the architecture of jetty and how it deals with certain design decisions.

-The Jetty Server is the plumbing between a collection of Connectors that accept HTTP connections and a collection of Handlers that service requests from the connections and produce responses, with threads from a thread pool doing the work.
+The Jetty Server is the plumbing between a collection of `Connector`s that accept connections and a collection of `Handler`s that service requests from the connections and produce responses, with threads from a thread pool doing the work.

 The implementation of Jetty follows some fairly standard patterns.

 Connector`s and `Handler`s are captured by interfaces.